Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 This was a surprise.
 From inside China, talking to IR teams, experts and Western researchers who've lived in China for twenty years, the mood isn't defensive.
 It's quietly triumphant.

 Western multinationals, meanwhile, are finding China meaningfully harder.
 Senior US executives are reportedly wary of visiting.
-Apple is rebounding after a difficult 2024, but is clearly redirecting new investment to India at the margin.
-Shaun Rein’s (a prominent figure, but notable China bull), framing was the most striking:
+One prominent figure’s framing, albeit a notable China bull, was the most striking:

 Whatever you think of the politics, that's a factual statement about supply chains, pharmaceutical intermediates, and critical materials.